microsoft/fabricrealtimelab/modules/module10c.md

 group by sp.symbol, yhat, predict_time
 ```

 This query is incredibly expensive to run because it has to aggregate a great deal of data.
 It may run quickly if the amount of data is small, but as the data size grows, this query can take several minutes.
-Rewriting the query to take advantage of the silver aggregate tables would look like:
+Rewriting the query to take advantage of the silver aggregate tables would look like the following query.
+Run the following:

 ```sql
 select sp.symbol, yhat, predict_time, sma.LastPrice,